amir-jafari/nndesign-demo/README.md

 nndesigndemos is supported on macOS, Linux and Windows.
 It uses PyQt6, so your OS version needs to be compatible with it.
  If you get an installation error, this is most likely the reason.

-* For **Linux** platform, if you meet the following problem when you run the code after installing it:
+* For **Linux** platform, if you meet the following or similar problems when you install the nndesigndemos or run the code after installing it:

      ```
      qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found.